 Even though it is a beloved place now, between 1793 and 1794, it was the scene of about 250 executions.
 As a gateway to the Gambetta square, you can use another one of the famous Bordeaux gates – Porte Dijeaux.
 There is a theory that the name is inspired by Jupiter’s temple that stood there in the Gallo-Roman period.
 The current monuments were built between 1748 and 1753.

-I hope you enjoyed my Guide to the top Tourist sites in Bordeaux you must see.
-Do not forget to read Part I for more cool destinations around the city.
+I hope you enjoyed this Guide to the top Tourist sites in Bordeaux you must see.
+Do not forget to read Part I of the Guide to the Main tourist attractions in Bordeaux for more cool destinations around the city.